Detailed Review of Cannondale Trail 2: Is It Worth the $800?

 One thing that all Trail models have in common is frame design with dirt-tailored geometry.
 With a head tube angle of 68 degrees, Trail 2 feels lively and snappy when pushed hard on the trails.

-Trail 2’s frame is made from SmartForm C2 alloy with a step up from the C3 alloy seen on some of the cheaper models like Trail 8.
+Trail 2’s frame is made from SmartForm C3 alloy with SAVE technology that absorbs vibrations in addition to suspension.
 It features a tapered head tube and internal cable routing which makes this frame a good contender for future updates.

 Trail-Worthy SRAM 1×12 Drivetrain